 Did you know you can camp at Disney and save a ton?
 Fort Wilderness offers campsites for RV’s and tent campers for significantly less than a Disney resort.

 Fort Wilderness offers four types of campsites to accommodate everything from tents to 45-foot and longer RVs, with a maximum of 10 Guests per site.
 Each campsite is equipped with privacy-enhancing landscaping, water, cable television and electrical hook-ups, a picnic table and a charcoal grill.
 Most campsites also include a sewer hook-up, and some even permit pets.
+For guests who stay on a campsite, parking is complementary.

 Bring your own food.

 Like any theme park, the food at Disney can be pricey.
 We usually eat at least one meal in our hotel room and also bring snacks with us into the park.
+We like hearty snacks like granola bars, peanut butter crackers, applesauce pouches, and lots of goldfish.
+Also, I like to bring snack bags of popcorn (we like Smartfood or SkinnyPop) to satisfy my kids’ longing for popcorn when we pass the delicious-smelling popcorn stands in the park.

 No hard sided coolers are allowed in the parks, but we’ve never had problem bringing water bottles or snacks in a backpack.
 Most Disney hotels have a small store that sell milk and other cold products, so even if you are flying you can pack a suitcase full of snacks and buy a few refrigerated staples once you arrive.